raspberrypilearning/c3-wolfram-hieroglyphics/en/step_2.md

 ## Associating Hieroglyphs with Letters

+--- task ---
+If you have never used the Wolfram Language before, follow [this guide](https://projects.raspberrypi.org/en/projects/getting-started-with-mathematica) to get started and learn to use the tool.
+You'll need to look at **Starting Mathematica** and **Programming in Mathematica**.
+--- /task ---

 In order to represent English letters and sounds with hieroglyphs, we need to make an `Association`.
 An `Association` is a lot like a dictionary or a set of rules.

 ```